williamjowens/tutorial-topia/README.md

 I owe a debt of gratitude to the creators of the tutorials I've followed.
 My personal growth would not be the same without their willingness to share knowledge.
 For each project, I've made sure to link back to the original tutorial, and I highly encourage you to explore their work.

 - **To the Original Creators**: Thank you for your invaluable contributions to the machine learning community.
-Your work inspires and educates.
+Your work is both inspiring and extremely educational!